Q: What is your address?

 Q: Once I have obtained a marriage license, whom do I speak with about a civil ceremony or marriage by the magistrate?

 A: Marriages are performed in the Magistrate’s Office by a Magistrate.
-The fee is $20.00.
+The fee is $50.00, cash payments only.
 Please call 336.219.1419 for more information regarding the ceremony, office hours, etc.

 Q: How do I change my name after marriage?